orelrafa/calculator/README.md

 ## Calculator
-A calculator I built using html, css and js to practice the fundamentals. </br>
+To practice the fundamentals I've built a calculator using HTML, CSS and JavaScript. </br>
 Check it out: https://orelrafa.github.io/calculator/